 Open Doors also provides Christians with emergency relief aid and distributes books and other Christian materials to people in North Korea.
 They also help North Korean Christians in China, providing shelter and training materials.

-Spencer said many North Korean Christians who have made it to China return to their homeland to evangelize.
+The Open Doors spokesperson said many North Korean Christians who have made it to China return to their homeland to evangelize.

 U.S. President Donald Trump highlighted such an incident during both his State of the Union address and speech at the National Prayer Breakfast.